Delete Registry Key and Values using Powershell

 In this blog post, I will show you how to easily delete a registry key or registry entries and values using Powershell script.
 Below are the highlights of this blog post:

-I will use Remove-Item and Remove-ItemProperty PowerShell cmdlets are used to delete registry keys and entries.
-I also provided alternate commands to delete a registry entry at the end of this blog post.
+I will use Remove-Item and Remove-ItemProperty PowerShell cmdlets to delete registry keys and entries.
+There are more ways to delete a registry key and entries which are discussed at the end of this blog post.

-• $regpath – Provide the registry key path you want to delete in this variable.
+• $regpath – Provide the registry key path you want to delete.
 For example, HKLM:\Software\cloudinfra.net.

 # Provide registry key path